Crises of Communication: Sustainability and Trumpism

 It’s all wrong, but of high quality.

 Habermas labeled Luhmann’s theory metabiological, drawing a comparison to metaphysics and suggesting it extends beyond empirical sociology into abstract structures that make it detached from human agency.
 This comparison is spot on: Luhmann’s theory views society not as a product of individuals’ intentions but as an autonomous, complex system very similar to an organism.
-From this perspective, if we are to learn anything valuable from Luhmann, it might be that we should avoid treating society—and, by extension, the climate crisis—as an engineering problem, as something to be ‘solved’ with a clear-cut plan.
+From this perspective, if we are to learn anything valuable from Luhmann, it might be that we should avoid treating society—and, by extension, the climate crisis—either as an engineering problem, i.e. as something to be ‘solved’ with a clear-cut plan or a knowledge problem, i.e. something that can be solved if deniers just accept ‘the Truth’.
 Instead, we might approach it more like a chronic condition or complex illness, where we, as doctors, explore, probe, and apply potential treatments without assuming a one-size-fits-all solution.
 This approach requires continuous adjustment, sensitivity to feedback, and a readiness to adapt to the unexpected outcomes of our actions, reflecting the complex, interdependent nature of the systems we inhabit.
-But, of course, we are not in control!
+But, of course, we are not in control and there is no single medical doctor drafting the medication plan.

 References